Australian Federal Police (AFP)

 The Australian Federal Police (AFP) began operations on 19 October 1979.
 The organisation is a progressive and multi-faceted law enforcement agency taking a strong lead in the fight against 21st century crime.
 The AFP occupies a unique position in Australian law enforcement as the primary law enforcement agency of the Australian Government.
 As such, it has important responsibilities in the international, national and local spheres.
 Each of these spheres presents a complex and dynamic environment for policing.
 All three are affected by the high level drivers of change.
 For example, the need for security in the face of the ongoing threat of terrorism drives our international cooperation and capacity building assistance, particularly in the region; underpins our important national role in counter-terrorism arrangements; and reinforces the importance of protecting the institutions of government and the diplomatic community locally in the Australian Capital Territory.

 The AFP is committed to developing and enhancing partnerships with a range of organisations nationally and internationally.
 These relationships are essential if we are to effectively confront the complexity of the challenges that we face.
-It is our values such as fairness, accountability, commitment, integrity, trust and excellence which underpin the success of these relationships and enables the AFP to provide dynamic and effective law enforcement to the people of Australia.
+The AFP core values are integrity, commitment, excellence, accountability, fairness, trust and respect which underpin the success of these relationships and enables the AFP to provide dynamic and effective law enforcement to the people of Australia.